jreynolds999/Hurricane-Impact-Analysis/README.md

 # Predicting the Economic Loss due to Natural Disasters
-Prepared by Chen Chen Chen, Matt Andrecovich and Jon Reynolds
+Prepared by Jon Reynolds, Chen Chen Chen and Matt Andrecovich

 ## Table of Contents